-- 1. The Board of Directors will perform their duties with high attention and responsibility; independence and define clearly between roles of President of the Board of Directors and President of the Board of Executive Committee. - 2.
+- The Board of Directors will perform their duties with high attention and responsibility; independence and define clearly between roles of President of the Board of Directors and President of the Board of Executive Committee. - 2.
 The Board of Directors have an important roles in set vision, strategies, policy and important plan which must consider on risks in order to implement an appropriate method of doing business together with must ensure that the company's financial system and accounting audit are reliable and accepted. - 3.
-The Board of Directors shall be leader in ethic, a role model on CG's behavior of the company and shall monitor on conflict of interest management and related items. - Board of Directors may set up a committee to decide on important issues. - Board of Directors must evaluate themselves for ease of auditing.
+The Board of Directors shall be leader in ethic, a role model on CG's behavior of the company and shall monitor on conflict of interest management and related items. - 4.
+Board of Directors may set up a committee to decide on important issues. - 5.
+Board of Directors must evaluate themselves for ease of auditing. - 6.
+Board of Directors will set up Ethics Code of Conduct for management and all employees.